Course Outline

 Assertive Decision-Making and Problem Solving

-• Structured decision-making for field-based issues in government settings
+• Structured decision-making processes for field-based issues in public sector projects

-• Rapid root-cause thinking and corrective actions for government operations
+• Rapid root-cause analysis and corrective actions for government operations

 • Balancing speed, safety, and quality in decisions for government tasks